Silk Road Adventure: Fann Mountains & Best of Uzbekistan

 • Personal equipment (backpack, sleeping bag, camping sleeping pad, trekking poles, shoes, clothes).

-• Medical expenses and insurance.
+• Medical expenses and travel insurance.

-• Porters at the railway stations and airports.
+• Porterage at hotels, railway stations, and airports.

-• Tips and gratitudes.
+• Tips for guides and drivers.

 Accommodation: